 What Is Geofencing And How Does It Work?….Location Based Software

-Geofencing also is a location based technology RFID (Radio Frequency ID) enabling many different businesses and enterprises to accurately track, market to, and effectively alert administrators when a person has entered or exited the virtual geofence.
-There are many uses of geofencing beyond marketing and to better understand the complexities behind it, we must explore all the nuances centered around geofencing.
+Geofencing is also a location-based technology called RFID (Radio Frequency ID), enabling many different businesses and enterprises to accurately track, market to, and effectively alert administrators when a person has entered or exited the virtual geofence.
+There are many uses of geofencing beyond location-based marketing, and to better understand the complexities behind it, we must explore all the nuances centered around geofencing.

 TABLE OF CONTENTS: